SamuelOluwayomi/smart-transaction-observatory/README.md

 Please see the [Architecture Document](ARCHITECTURE.md) for a detailed breakdown of the system components.

-_Note for Bounty Submission: The contents of `ARCHITECTURE.md` should be copied to a public Notion or Google Doc and linked here to fully satisfy the "publicly hosted architecture document" requirement._

 ---

 ## Testing Modes (Local vs Daemon)